Good Earth Farm | ![]() |

 heirlooms can be less productive than more modern tomatoes and can be

-looking fruit to market, but for the home gardener they are well worth the
+difficult for farmers to get beautiful looking fruit to market, but for the

-effort and the flavor cannot be matched.
-The compromise that most gardeners and
+home gardener they are well worth the effort and the flavor cannot be matched.

-you have a plentiful supply of tomatoes to eat and to cook with, and at the
+to eat and to cook with, and at the same time have something special to

-same time have something special to brighten up your table.
+brighten up your table.

 Early Season Heirlooms